-The top 25 day trips from Toronto to add to your summer bucket list
+25 fun day trips from Toronto to add to your summer bucket list

 Rattlesnake Point is a great place to try out rock climbing for the first time, particularly if you don't mind crowds.
 It can get rather busy here due to its proximity to Toronto, but there are plenty of instructional groups that operate on this cliff.
 It's also great for hiking.

 Visitors are required to make a reservation before visiting Rattlesnake Point.
 Get there with Parkbus and spend the day at Rattlesnake or hike the Nassagaweya Canyon Trail to Crawford Lake where you can arrange the bus to pick you up.